rust-lang/book/src/ch04-02-references-and-borrowing.md

 `calculate_length()`, and in its definition, we take `&String` rather than `String`.

-These `&`s are called ‘references’, and they allow you to refer to some value without taking ownership of it.
+These `&`s are called *references*, and they allow you to refer to some value without taking ownership of it.
 Here’s a diagram:

 DIAGRAM GOES HERE of a &String pointing at a String, with (ptr, len, capacity)